-I was born in Ahvaz, Iran moved to Paris, France as a young teenager in the 1980’s, and moved to NY, the USA as an adult in the 1990’s.
+I was born in Ahvaz, Iran, moved to Paris, France, as a young teenager in the 1980s, and moved to New York, USA, as an adult in the 1990s.
 If there was a Global Citizen’s passport, I would be eligible to get it!

 What has inspired you to work in the Architecture and Interior Design fields?

-You graduated from the L’Ecole Nationale Supérieure d’Architecture de Paris La Villette in Paris. what has inspired you to move to NY to open Studio 360?
+You graduated from the L’Ecole Nationale Supérieure d’Architecture de Paris – La Villette in Paris.
+What has inspired you to move to New York to open Studio 360?

 What are you working on at the moment, and do you have any upcoming projects or collaborations that you’re able to tell us about?

-I am working on the renovation of a few residential projects that include the interior design in New York City and Westchester (a suburb of NYC).
-Today, I am going to visit my furniture maker, checking a home office desk area that I designed for a fortune 500 CEO that needs another new home office with an impeccable zoom background!
+I am working on the renovation of a few residential projects that include interior design in New York City and Westchester (a suburb of NYC).
+Today, I am going to visit my furniture maker to check a home office desk area that I designed for a Fortune 500 CEO that needs another new home office with an impeccable zoom background.
 On the commercial side, we are going to collaborate with a famous Norwegian design firm on a building in The Bronx.
-The South Bronx has one of the highest rates of poverty and crime but is also known for its hip hop culture and graffiti.
+The South Bronx has one of the highest rates of poverty and crime but is also known for its hip-hop culture and graffiti.
 The neighborhood is changing and we want to be part of the positive change.
 Our project will include artist studios, music performances, a garden, and a restaurant with a 5-star chef that will offer free meals to the community.

 Don’t wait until you graduate before getting your first job/internship.
-Be good with marketing yourself.
+Be good at marketing yourself.
 If you feel miserable, never play the victim, do something about it.